bazirakye/laravel-react-survey-main/README.md

 6. Generate an application key by running `php artisan key:generate`.
 7. Run migrations to create the necessary database tables: `php artisan migrate`.
 8. Start the Laravel development server: `php artisan serve`.
-9. In another terminal, navigate to the `resources/client` directory.
+9. In another terminal, navigate to the `react` directory.
 10. Start the React development server: `npm start` or `yarn start`.
 11. Access the application in your web browser at `http://localhost:3000`.